sivy/monkinetic-2020-content/posts/2000-11-15-a-day-without-get.md

-Slug: a-day-without-get
-Date: 2000-11-15
+date: 2000-11-15
+slug: a-day-without-get
-Title: A Day Without &quot;Get&quot;
+title: A Day Without &quot;Get&quot;
-layout: post
+---

-Perusing &quot;Seth&quot;&#39;s older posts, I stumbled on <a href="http://truerwords.free-conversant.com/2000/11/08#TW389">this one</a>, on the overuse/misuse of the word &quot;get&quot; in American English vernacular.
+Perusing "Seth"'s older posts, I stumbled on [this one](http://truerwords.free-conversant.com/2000/11/08#TW389), on the overuse/misuse of the word "get" in American English vernacular.
 Hmmm.
-Conciously changing one&#39;s speaking patterns must be (notice I did NOT write &quot;has got to be&quot;) one of the most difficult exercises I know.
-I&#39;ve tried it a couple times before.
+Conciously changing one's speaking patterns must be (notice I did NOT write "has got to be") one of the most difficult exercises I know.
+I've tried it a couple times before.

-So, try it sometime.